run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 The Analytics dashboard provides means for viewing historical data on cluster information such as:

-* and utilization across the cluster,
+* Utilization across the cluster
-* GPU usage by different __Projects__, including allocation and utilization broke down into interactive and training Jobs,
+* GPU usage by different __Projects__, including allocation and utilization, broken down into interactive and training Jobs
 * Breakdown of running __Jobs__ into interactive, training, and GPU versus CPU-only Jobs, including information on queueing (number of pending Jobs and requested GPUs),
 * Status of Nodes in terms of availability and allocated and utilized resources.